 As for the negative side of things, I would say this framework is permissive enough to let developers create problems that can snowball out of control if there are no clear development guidelines and best practices adopted for the project.
 Anyone new working on an Angular project already in process should have a very clear understanding of what it is all about.
 They need to be able to create new modules without negatively impacting ones already existing.
 A second negative is that when an application grows too large, its performance is likely to decrease and special attention needs to be taken in regards to optimization.

-Adrian: I like the fact that ReactJS is very fast.
-Because we have a VirtualDOM that is compared with the actual DOM and only a patch is applied.
-The number of packages that you can use via npm nothing to scoff at either.
+Adrian: I like the fact that ReactJS is very fast because we have a VirtualDOM that is compared with the actual DOM and only a patch is applied.
+The large number of React npm packages available via npm is not to be neglected as well.
 I personally prefer to write code using the redux-saga as I feel it gives me better control over the application state and it provides a cleaner structure to organize the calls to our REST APIs.
 I am a fan of writing ES6 code and dispatching actions to get or set data in the state.

 What I dislike about ReactJS is a specific approach that is becoming very popular these days: using inline styles.
 I think they have the same re-usability issues as the old inline html tags issues.
 Also, there may be readability and auto completion problems with some IDEs when writing inline CSS.
 In the past, I preferred a more template focused approach, similar to Backbone’s Marionette, and was a little surprised to see the JSX mixed up in the render function of a React component.
 However, now I am used to it and it doesn’t bother me anymore.

 Q: Tell me one surprising fact about your project.